Towards computing the harmonic-measure distribution function for the middle-thirds Cantor set: Introduction

 The particular location of the basepoint $z_0$ is intrinsic to $h$-function calculations.
 In the current work, we consider $h$-functions for $\Omega_m$ with two different basepoint locations: one strictly to the left of all slits at $z_0=-3/2$, and another at $z_0=0$, as illustrated in Figure~\ref{fig:h30} for $m=2$.
 It should be highlighted that the method to be proposed in this paper, with modifications, can still be used to calculate $h$-functions for other basepoint locations.

 There have been several calculations and analyses of $h$-functions over simply connected domains \cite{SnipWard16}.
 Recently, the first explicit formulae of $h$-functions in the multiply connected setting were derived by Green \textit{et al.}~\cite{gswc}.
 Their formulae were constructed by making judicious use of the calculus of the Schottky-Klein prime function, a special transcendental function which is ideally suited to solving problems in multiply connected domains, and the reader is referred to the monograph by Crowdy \cite{CrowdyBook} for further details.
+In~\cite{gswc}, the planar domains of interest were chosen to be a particular class of multiply connected slit domain, i.e. unbounded domains in the complex plane whose boundary components consist of a finite number of finite-length linear segments lying on the real axis.
+Indeed, this choice of planar domain was motivated in part by the middle-thirds Cantor set.
 The formulae in \cite{gswc} have been generalized in~\cite{ArMa} for other classes of multiply connected domains and basepoint locations.